Taxes, Tariffs & Trade

 De MinimisNo longer apply for any countries – effective Aug.
 29

-Reciprocal tariffs All countries except Canada and Mexico listed above and Annex 1 countries listed below10%On essentially all commodities except certain steel and aluminum articles (including derivatives) and semi-finished copper products subject to 50% Section 232 tariffs.
+Reciprocal tariffs All countries except Canada and Mexico listed above and EU and Annex 1 countries listed below10%On essentially all commodities except certain steel and aluminum articles (including derivatives) and semi-finished copper products subject to 50% Section 232 tariffs.

 Also exempts Annex II product categories including: